-You’ve found a new beautiful house in a lovely neighbourhood, close to a good school and your workplace, but you are also a pet owner, and on top of all relocation-related tasks, you need to think about not stressing your beloved pet along the way.
+You’ve found a new beautiful house in a lovely neighbourhood close to a good school and workplace, but you are also a pet owner, and on top of all relocation-related tasks, you need to consider not stressing your beloved pet along the way.
 Every minor disturbance in a pet’s environment can make it anxious.
 Pets don’t understand concepts like house moving, and many of them, especially those whose owners are often away from home, are prone to develop a fear of abandonment.

-Luckily, moving with pets can become less stressful both for you and your family’s furry friend if you just know what to do.
-Whether you have a cat, dog, or a pet bird, in this article, you will find some very useful tips for moving with pets.
+Luckily, moving with pets can become less stressful both for you and your family’s furry friend if you know what to do.
+Whether you have a cat, dog, or pet bird, you will find some very useful tips for moving with pets in this article.

 Although there are multiple things you can do to reduce the stress related to moving, when you already have many things on your to-do list, it is easy to forget something.
 That is why we have prepared a few simple tips for moving with pets to help you move seamlessly.

-Prepare a pet travel kit with everything your furry friend will need during the packing and unpacking process, which can take days sometimes.
+Prepare a pet travel kit with everything your furry friend will need during the packing and unpacking process, which can sometimes take days.
 This should include things like enough food and treats, toys, grooming tools and cat litter.
 Make sure you have it on hand at all times.

 If you are moving out of the area or relocating to another country, check with your veterinarian first.
-You need to take your pet’s records with you, as well as prescriptions for any medications they require.
+You need to take your pet’s records with you and prescriptions for any medications they require.
 They may even recommend a good vet at your new location.

 When you are moving house with pets, try to reduce the action and noise to the minimum.
-While you can’t stop packing and moving boxes, you can keep your pet in a quiet room, making sure they are comfortable there.
+While you can’t stop packing and moving boxes, you can keep your pet in a quiet room, ensuring they are comfortable.
 Check on them regularly.
-Pets have a sense of routine, so if possible, walk and feed them at the time you usually do.
+Pets have a sense of routine, so if possible, walk and feed them when you usually do.
 You can also opt to leave your pet with a friend or in a daycare centre.

 When you are ready to drive off, take your pet with you in the vehicle.
 If you have a cat or small dog, put them in a carrier.
 You can throw a blanket over the carrier to soothe the animal and hide the change of environment.
 Travelling with bigger dogs should happen in a kennel in the back of the car.
 You may need to put some seats down.